framework-one/framework-one.github.io/source/documentation/3.1/using-di-one.markdown

     // or an array:
     var beanFactory = new ioc(["/model","/common/model"]);

-CFCs found in a folder called `beans` are assumed to be transients; otherwise CFCs are assumed to be singletons.
+CFCs found in a folder called `beans` are assumed to be transients; otherwise CFCs are assumed to be singletons, this includes beans found in folders under the `beans` folder.
 If CFC names are unique, you can use that name to get the bean out of the factory:

     var userManager = beanFactory.getBean("userManager");